Board of Directors

 Annette’s past work experience includes eco-tourism (whale watching), ranch work (herding) and a variety of biological and oceanographic research projects (environmental impact assessment).
 In her spare time, besides serving as Vice President and Scientific Advisory Group member of the UWSS, you can find her hiking with her dog Dash, horse-back riding, gardening, tap dancing, practicing yoga, or exploring the habits and habitats of various animals.

-Holly Vear - Director
+Holly Vear - Secretary

 As a Director on the board of the UWSS, Holly brings valuable insight, research skills, compassion and determination to animal welfare issues particularly, at this time, to humane and non-lethal methods of managing deer and wild geese.